MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/lync-2013-sdk-documentation.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Lync 2013 SDK components
-In this SDK
-Additional resources

 By using Lync 2013, a developer can provide instant messaging (IM), voice, video, application sharing, and meeting session functionality in a custom client or LOB application.